ELECTION STEAL

 It was unfortunate that he was illiterate and had never learnt to write anything other than his name.

-This amazing man had travelled from Norfolk Island after escaping incarceration on that remote land space out in the Pacific, he was the
+This amazing man had travelled from Norfolk Island after escaping incarceration on that remote land space out in the Pacific, he was the only prisoner who ever escaped that hell hole, the only other way out was a grave amongst the pines.

 There is no history of how he escaped.